VoidRunner87/mod_characters/README.md

 ## Install Client Side

-EVERY Player has to download the mod
+EVERY Player has to download the mod to be able to see them

 * Grab a [release](../../releases) version and extract on your mydu game folder